rb1618/rb1618.github.com/README.md

 <img src="docs/assets/images/MTTN.jpg" width="750" height="400">

+I did some grant writing with Inspiralia USA from 2020-2021.
+Here is one of my writing samples for a Phase 1 NSF Grant which went through to the next phase of the approval process.
+[Link](https://github.com/EruditeStranger/Writing-Samples)

 I'm part of Ohana dragonboat racing team and every year we help with raising money for Boston's beaches by taking a freezing cold plunge at Constitution Beach in March, typically in constumes!
 Here's a photo from this year!

 <img src="docs/assets/images/Ohana2024.jpg" width="600" height="400">